Contributed By DLA Piper LLP

 A private JSC must have a board of directors consisting of between three and 11 directors, and each director's term is no more than three years (subject to re-election).
-A chairman must be appointed from among the directors, and such chairman must usually be a UAE national.
+A chairman must be appointed from among the directors.

 The annual compliance costs for an entity investing in real estate vary in line with the needs of each individual company.

 In Abu Dhabi, the law does not provide a clear distinction between a lease (a personal right) and a usufruct (a right in rem).
-The law does state that long leases (ie, those with a term of 25 years or more) are property rights, but it does not clearly define the characteristics of leases with terms shorter than this.
-In practice, the DMT has deemed leases that have a term of more than four years and are granted in favour of a non-UAE national (or a company owned in whole or part by a non-UAE national) in relation to land outside an investment zone and which contain rights to sublet to be usufructuary rights (and therefore not capable of being granted to a non-UAE national outside an investment zone).
+The law does state that long leases (ie, those with a term of 25 years or more) are property rights, but it does not clearly define the characteristics of leases with shorter terms shorter.
+In practice, the DMT has deemed leases that have a term of more than four years and are granted in favour of a non-UAE national (or a company owned in whole or part by a non-UAE national) in relation to land outside an investment zone and which contain rights to sublet to be usufructuary rights (and, therefore, not capable of being granted to a non-UAE national outside an investment zone).

 In Dubai, a long lease is one with a term of ten years or more, and these require registration at the DLD.
 For leases of less than ten years, registration is still required but at a nominal cost on the “ejari‟ system.

 In Abu Dhabi, the form of lease is not mandated but certain key provisions must be included – eg, parties, premises, rent and term.